chrryAI/vex/apps/extension/STORE_DESCRIPTION.md

-# Vex - Your Personal AI Assistant 🥰
+# Chrry - AI App Marketplace 🍒

-Transform your browsing with an AI assistant that actually gets things done.
+Discover, create, and monetize AI apps right in your browser.

-Vex is your personal AI assistant that lives in your browser sidebar, designed to help you work faster and smarter while browsing the web.
+Chrry is your AI app marketplace that lives in your browser sidebar, giving you instant access to specialized AI apps for every task - from research to coding to creative work.

-## 🚀 What makes Vex different:
+## 🚀 What makes Chrry different:

-• **Personal AI Assistant** - Not just another chatbot, but a true assistant that learns your context
+• **AI App Marketplace** - Access dozens of specialized AI apps, each designed for specific tasks
+• **Multi-Model Support** - Choose from Claude, GPT-4, DeepSeek, and more for each conversation
 • **Per-Chat Instructions** - Customize AI behavior for different projects and use cases
 • **Document Memory** - Upload files that the AI remembers throughout your conversations
 • **Real-Time Collaboration** - Work with teammates in shared AI conversations
-• **Multi-Modal Support** - Handle text, images, and files seamlessly
+• **Multi-Modal Support** - Handle text, images, videos, and PDFs seamlessly

+## 🖱️ Right-Click Context Menu (Chrome & Firefox):

+• **Write a reply** - Instantly draft a response to selected text
+• **Check my grammar** - Clean up and improve selected content
+• **Summarize** - Get a concise summary of any selection
+• **Fact check** - Verify claims and extract reliable sources
+• **AI debate** - Explore multiple perspectives on highlighted text
+• **Smart sidebar opening** - On selection, Chrry opens the sidebar automatically

 ## 💡 Perfect for: